You can find the final code for this blog post on GitHub.

 Breaking Down Our Approach Link to heading

-1. Parse the Logo Vector Points - Extract the logo’s vector coordinates from a svg, and draw it using a Jetpack Compose Canvas.
+- Parse the Logo Vector Points - Extract the logo’s vector coordinates from an svg, and draw it using a Jetpack Compose Canvas.

 Parse the Logo Vector Points Link to heading